 You should use this style for animated video production when you want to achieve any of these things:

+Use 2.5D animated video production when you have a product, character, or object you want to highlight.
 You can create the video in 2D and then introduce a 3D element that grabs all the attention and steals the show.

 This will be highly effective, making your product appear as though it’s popping out from a flat background, capturing your viewer's full focus.